 You can get a better performance out of competitive games if you take the time to optimize your settings.
 Part of this is down to things like blurs and filters, which distort and cause problems while you’re playing.
-The other part is your frames per second rate and performance.
-Having a higher frames per second helps you get a better response time and allows you to react to the game more actively.
+The other part is your frames per second rate and visibility.
+Having a higher frames per second rate helps you get a better response time and allows you to react to the game more actively.
 Optimizing your game with the best Warzone settings goes a long way towards improving your performance.
 This is what you need to know:

 The Best Warzone Settings PC

-The Best Warzone Video Settings
+The Best Warzone Settings – Video

 - Display Mode – Fullscreen.